 Sweet Potato Cheesecake with Oat-Pecan Crust

-This Sweet Potato Cheesecake is the third recipe in the series I’ve been excitedly working on for Bon Appetit in partnership with Vitamix (the first two are here and here).
+This Sweet Potato Cheesecake is the third recipe in the series I’ve been excitedly working on for Bon Appetit in partnership with Vitamix (Peach Bourbon Snow Cones and Coconut Corn Soup).
 The Thanksgiving issue (one of my favs each year) is fresh on the stands, so run and grab it!
 My face is in there (scroll to the bottom of the post to see it!
 Eep!)

 The filling is creamy and rich, and stars sweet potato (which is close to the flavour of pumpkin in baking).
 Lots of ginger, cinnamon and cloves elicit warm and cozy fall feelings.
 And a generous, pillowy topping of brown sugar whipped cream make this an absolute showstopper at a holiday table.

 My sweet potato cheesecake recipe features a buttery Oat-Pecan crust with brown sugar and cinnamon.
 It’s a rich, nutty change from the standard graham cracker crust, but it has the same crumbly texture that contrasts so nicely against a silky cheesecake filling.